 A recent trend of customer service socials is to end each reply with a generic-sounding name, to help humanise the platform.
 Large scale companies are actioning in their ‘Jamies’, ‘Toms’ and ‘Annas’ to keep up the appearance of a human voice on the other end of the tweet.

 Try and keep your names consistent, if you must have to use them at all.
-There are other ways to communication personally without creating fake human profiles for your customers to vent at.
+There are other ways to communicate personally without creating fake human profiles for your customers to vent at.